joisaac/sqlzoo-solutions/README.md

 Jose Portilla.
 All the knowledge you need to solve these execises is covered in this course.
 # Help
-These are my first exercises in SQL, hence I required some help I mostly use [this site](<https://sarapesavento.wordpress.com>) from Sara Pesavento [@spesavento](<https://github.com/spesavento>) when I had any doubt or required extra help.
+These are my first exercises in SQL, hence, I required some extra help.
+I mostly use [this site](<https://sarapesavento.wordpress.com>) from Sara Pesavento [@spesavento](<https://github.com/spesavento>) when I had any doubt or required extra help.